 In this transition year, the Company is actively working to leverage efficiencies and synergies in sales and marketing execution to get Nude brands back to growth supported by a robust innovation pipeline, though these efforts are expected to take additional time to reflect in consumer trends.
-Nude Beverages' portfolio declined 12% in retail volume and 15% in retail value in H1 FY25 versus the prior year, though showing some improvement over the last three months supported by the successful launch of Slappy's innovation in British Colombia.
+Nude Beverages' portfolio declined 10% in retail volume and 14% in retail value during the first nine months of fiscal 2025, compared to the previous year, though the rate of decline improved from previous quarters.
+The last three months showed some improvement over the year-to-date trend, driven by the continued expansion efforts and successful innovation launches in Western provinces such as Slappy's.